nathanaelbosch/ProbNumDiffEq.jl/docs/src/tutorials/dae.md

 ```

 The error for the index-1 DAE solve is _much_ lower.
-So it seems that, even if the index-3 DAE could also be solved directly, index lowering might still be beneficial when solving DAEs with the `EK1`!
+Thus it seems that, even if the index-3 DAE could also be solved directly, index lowering might still be beneficial when solving DAEs with the `EK1`!

 ### References